scottadkin/Node-UTStats/README.md

 # Node UTStats
-Node UTStats is a remake of the utstats system originally created in 2005 created by azazel, AnthraX and toa, Node UTStats is made using node.js, the original version used PHP.
+Node UTStats is a remake of the utstats system originally created in 2005 by azazel, AnthraX and toa, Node UTStats is made using node.js, the original version used PHP.
 Node UTStats also tracks a lot more data than the original UTStats and supports more custom gametypes.

 # Supported Gametypes